Financial-Times/x-dash/tools/x-docs/src/docs/guides/components/cookbook/styling.md

 }
 ```

-Although these classes are short and generic, there is no risk of them interfering with anything else on the page, because they'll be obfuscated into strings like `.Button_button__vS7Mv`.
+Although these classes are short and generic, there is no risk of them interfering with anything else on the page, because they'll be obfuscated, for example `.Button_button__vS7Mv`.

 When you `import` this CSS file, you can reference its styles using the object it exports: